HoolockLinux/docs/tutorials/setup_iBoot.md

 $ img4 -i empty_trustcache -o trustcache.img4 -A -T rtsc -M 0x7000.im4m # rtsc = RestoreTrustCache
 ```

 Wrap m1n1 into a fake RestoreKernelCache.
-This step is different depending on the device
+This step is different depending on the device:

+> [!TIP]
+> To boot just m1n1 and not Linux, use the `m1n1-idevice.macho` in the m1n1 build folder
+in place of the combined `m1n1-linux.macho`file.

 #### A7, A8, A8X, A9, A9X